 Mònica Gaspar is a curator, writer, and lecturer, investigating craft and design as critical and reflective practices.
 She has also specialized in contemporary jewelry, curating, writing, and lecturing at several academies and international conferences.
 In 2001, she curated the first public collection of contemporary jewelry in Spain, hosted by the Museum of Applied Arts, Barcelona.
 Recently curated exhibitions include Metadomestic (Landesgalerie, Linz, and MIMA, Middlesbrough, 2012) and the selection for Schmuck (Munich, IHM Fair, 2010).
-Currently, she is a research associate at the Institute for Critical Theory at the Zurich University of the Arts and a visiting lecturer at the jewelry, fashion, and accessories department at the HEAD Geneva University of Art and Design.
+Currently, she is a lecturer on contemporary jewelry studies at the HSLU Lucerne University of Art and Design, Switzerland.

 In the mid-90s, to use the word “curating” in the field of contemporary jewelry must have sounded exaggerated or simply incomprehensible.
 To think with and through the format of an exhibition in order to transform it into a discursive medium was quite unusual, especially if the statement was coming from an independent curator, who was not a maker herself, and not affiliated with an institution, as was my case.
 For some years, the “Off-Schmuck” circuit in Munich has given a new visibility to the activity of curating, even if it is mostly reduced to issues of arrangement and display.
 In a wider context, a debate is taking place—for example the international seminar Curating Craft, initiated by Jorunn Veiteberg and myself in 2012; the book edited by André Gali, Crafting Exhibitions (Norwegian Crafts, 2015); or the recent AJF publication, Shows and Tales, a valuable contribution to the history and critique of jewelry exhibitions.